abhiprojectz/motionia/README.md

 Animate background of any element by just using some basic parameters as direction parameters.

-That is just add direction to **Move** the background in that direction often usefull in making **Landscape** anims easily by just ONE LINE OF CODE!!
+That is just add direction to **Move** the background in that direction often useful in making **Landscape** anims easily by just ONE LINE OF CODE!!

 visit this codepen demo , in that **gradients background is taken**.